peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

         PeterO.ExtendedDecimal otherValue,
         PeterO.PrecisionContext ctx);

-Subtracts an ExtendedDecimal object from this instance.
+Subtracts an arbitrary-precision decimal object from this instance.

 <b>Parameters:</b>

- * <i>otherValue</i>: An ExtendedDecimal object.
+ * <i>otherValue</i>: An arbitrary-precision decimal object.

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
 If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.